 The ultimate objective is the creation of a virtual 3D model of all the parks in Helsinki.
 The model would help planners and builders plan future construction projects and predict maintenance needs through the simple act of looking at tree models on a display screen.
 When certain information is available from the air or predictable with a model, the need for experts to go to the field in person will decrease.

 A 3D model is also an excellent tool for estimating carbon balances, or how changes in land use affect the amount of carbon absorbed by urban vegetation and soil.
-This will help create entirely new knowledge on the city’s role in preventing climate change.

 Further information on laser scanning and a healthy Helsinki